mykle1/MMM-SunRiseSet/README.md

 ## Example animation instead of static graph

 ![](pix/1.gif), ![](pix/11.JPG)
+* Obviously, day or night will move much more slowly

 ## Or animated earth image
 * Updates to show daylight approaching or night approaching